BA/BS Hybrid Degree in Communication

 The Communication department now offers a mixed slate of online, in-person, and hybrid courses each term.
 Our goal is to allow each student to find the balance between the benefits of in-person and remote learning depending on their learning style and life circumstances.
 In Communication, a hybrid course generally meets in-person once a week for about two hours and we stack our hybrid offerings so that students can consolidate their courses on a single day when they come to campus.

-While online learning can be convenient for busy students, it is difficult to build social connections with peers and faculty solely through web-based courses.
-Coming to campus allows students to more easily collaborate with each other, build relationships with faculty members, and leverage the resources that exist at PSU and in downtown Portland.
+Online learning can be convenient for busy students, but it is difficult to build social connections with peers and faculty solely through web-based courses.
 Communication’s hybrid approach gives busy students the opportunity to have the best of both worlds: the flexibility of remote learning and the intangibles that come from in-person interactions.
+Coming to campus allows students to:

 Comm 100Z: Introduction to Communication